NASFAA Higher Education Act Reauthorization Priorities — Accomplished Recommendations

 • Use IRS rules for claiming dependents on the tax return for determining household size.

 NASFAA believes that the determination of "dependent" should be more standardized and verifiable.
 Children who are receiving financial aid as independent students should not be counted in the household size used to determine aid for other children who are dependent.
 With regard to siblings who are not students, especially adult children, there should be a defined cut-off point for the expectation that those siblings can still increase the size of the parents' household with regard to aid determinations for dependent applicants.
 The IRS test to claim an individual as an exemption provides a more defined approach to assessing what constitutes half support.
-The FAFSA Simplification Act changes how family size is determined for FM purposes by instead using IRS criteria, which will allow household size to flow to the FAFSA directly from the IRS under the expanded data sharing made possible by the FUTURE Act.
+The FAFSA Simplification Act changed how family size is determined for FM purposes by instead using IRS criteria, which allows household size to flow to the FAFSA directly from the IRS under the expanded data sharing made possible by the FUTURE Act.

 • Eliminate the tie between student eligibility and drug convictions.